antartd/antartd/README.md

 - 👋 Hi, I’m @antartd
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web-development and Graphic design
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning Python and his frameworks, JavaScript and frameworks
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dmimev@gmail.com

 <!---